COTAP Transparency

 Offset Your CO2 and Change Lives »

-US$15 /tonne | 90% to Projects | Tax-deductible (U.S.) For other amounts, please use COTAP.org/Donate.
+US$15 /tonne | 90% to Projects | Tax-deductible (U.S.) For other amounts, please use COTAP.org/Donate

 Testimonials & Beneficiary Profiles

-In Nicaragua, Uganda, India, Fiji, Indonesia, & Mexico »
+Uganda, India, Fiji, & Indonesia »